georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Version Control with Git:
 **Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?**

+    Version control is a system that manages changes to documents, programs, and other information stored as computer files.
+    It is crucial for collaborative software development, allowing multiple developers to work on the same project without overwriting each other's work.

+*Key componets and features of version control in Git*

+ 1. Repo: A repository is a directory that contains your project work, including all files and the complete history of changes.

+ 2. Commit: A commit is a snapshot of your project at a given point in time.
+It records changes to the files, allowing you to track the progress and revert to previous versions if necessary.

+ 3. Branch: A branch is a parallel version of the repository.
+It allows you to work on different features or fixes simultaneously.

+ 4. Merge: Merging is the process of integrating changes from different branches back into a single branch.

+ 5. Clone: Cloning a repository means creating a local copy of a remote repository.
+This allows you to work on the project locally.

+ 6. Push and Pull: *Push* sends your local commits to a remote repository. *Pull* fetches and integrates changes from the remote repository into your local repository.

+*How GitHub Enhances Version Control for Developers*

+ 1. Centralized Collaboration and pull requets: This central hub facilitates collaboration, making it easier for teams to work together, review each other's code, and maintain a single source of truth moreover, Pull requests are a core feature that lets developers notify team members about changes they've pushed to a branch in a repository.

+ 2. Code Review and issue tracking: GitHub’s interface makes it easy to review code changes, moreover, gitHub provides a built-in issue tracker to manage bugs, feature requests, and other project tasks.

+ 3. Documentation: GitHub supports Markdown for documentation, making it easy to create and maintain project documentation within the repository.
+This includes README files, wikis, and other documents that provide context and instructions for the project.

 Branching and Merging in GitHub: